 Find your boundaries.
 When in flashback you may lose the sense of where you end and the world begins.
 Wrap yourself in a blanket, hold a pillow or soft toy, go to bed or sit in a safe place as a way of finding your boundaries

 Get help.
 You may need to be alone or you may want someone near you.
 In either case it is important that your close friends know about your flashbacks so they can help with the process, whether that means letting you be by yourself or being there with you, whatever is right for you.

 Take time to regain control.
 Sometimes flashbacks are very powerful.
 Don’t expect yourself to be able to do adult things immediately.
 Be kind and look after you.
 Do something that you enjoy.

 Be patient.
 It takes time to heal the past.
 It takes time to learn ways of taking care of yourself, of being an adult who has feelings and developing effective ways of coping in the here and now.

-Remember: as children we experienced something that ought not to have happened.
-PTSD and c-PTSD is a normal consequence, and within that flashbacks are a normal part of healing.
+Remember: as a child you experienced something that ought not to have happened.
+PTSD and c-PTSD is a normal consequence and within that, flashbacks are a normal part of healing.